Steps to Forming an LLC

 Wyoming Annual Report and Annual Fees

-Wyoming requires all LLCs to file annual reports.
-The filing fee for a Wyoming LLC annual report is $25 and is due each year by the end of the year the LLC was formed.
+The Wyoming Secretary of State requires all LLCs to file annual reports.
+The filing fee for a Wyoming LLC annual report is $25 and is due each year by the first day of the month the year the LLC was formed.

 - Minimum Number – one or more